aditya-patil301/Student_Marks_Grade_System/README.md

 Average ≤ 45 : Fail

 How to Run the Program

-1.Ensure you have a C compiler installed like GCC.
+1. Ensure you have a C compiler installed like GCC.

-2.Download the program file (StudentMarksGradeSystem.c).
+2. Download the program file (StudentMarksGradeSystem.c).

-3.Compile the program using your C compiler.
+3. Compile the program using your C compiler.

-4.Run the compiled program.
+4. Run the compiled program.